 Day Train Order stations are at Mt.
 Carmel and Milldale (Bob Belletzkie has helped get the train order signal operational at Milldale again).

-I don't have assignments before the April 20, 1948 Engine Utilization report, but on that day it was J-1 3010 and it reports that it was only a 34 mile run.
-It’s about that far to Plainville, so they must not have gone that far on that day.
+I don't have assignments before the April 20, 1948 Engine Utilization report, but on that day it was DERS-2b (RS-2) 0503 and it reports that it was a 55 mile run that day.
+Since it was assigned an RS-2, it may have been assigned a J-1 or R-1 when it was still running steam.

-By April, 1949 it is handled by DERS-1b (RS-1) 0670.
+In April, 1949 it is assigned DERS-1b (RS-1) 0670.
 That locomotive lives on (sort of) on the roster of CNZR.
 It's not operable right now, but Dale and I continue to hope...

 By fall of that year it's DEY-5 (S-2) 0620.
 No. 0606 is assigned in October, 1950.